Coletterbox/RabbitProject/sprintLog.md

 ### Day 3, Sprint 7: 45 minutes
 #### Scrum master: Phil

+#### Sprint backlog:
+* Fix Logic issues in non-object version
+* Added logging to non-object version
+* Get Display to show when simulator is done running
+* Add new information to Gitguide FAQ

 #### Sprint review:
 * What has been done?
     * Fixed logic issues in the non-object version.
 (Alonso, James, Philip)